What You Need To Know

 - Install shatter-resistant windows or antitheft window film

-- Install a good security system and put the security system panel in your room
+- Install a sound security system and put the security system panel in your room

 - Install security cameras throughout the house with the viewing monitor in your safe room

 - Safe Rooms for Tornados/Hurricanes

 Safe Room Criteria for home invasions tends to differ a bit from Safe Rooms from Tornados and Hurricanes.
 In most cases, Safe Rooms for home invasions will be a bedroom.
 In many cases, a bedroom is located on upper levels of multistory houses.
 In the event of a tornado, you will not want to be found on the second floor of a home but rather the first floor or basement.
-These rooms should have a strong stone, brick or concrete wall and ceiling.
-You will want to stock the room with ample supplies of water, food and first aid.
-In addition, your room should have a radio that can transmit to local EMS (in the event of a big hurricane or tornado cell phones will most likely not work.
+These rooms should have a durable stone, brick, or concrete wall and ceiling.
+You will want to stock the room with ample supplies of water, food, and first aid.
+Also, your room should have a radio that can transmit to local EMS (in the event of a big hurricane or tornado cell phones will most likely not work.
 Your safe room should also be out of a flood zone area, especially in the event of a hurricane.

 What to put in a Safe Room